 Senior Sash Survey ISP is offering graduation sashes featuring country flags that you can wear during Commencement (to see an example please go to https://www.visionwear.com/sashes.html?p=1).
 Fill out this form to have us order you a sash!
-ISP will cover half of the cost of each sash, bringing the price down to $15 for one-country sashes and $25 for two-country sashes.
-You must pay ISP (cash only) the $15.
+ISP will cover part of the cost of each sash for those students on F-1 visa, bringing the price down to $15 for one-country sashes and $25 for two-country sashes.
+You must pay ISP (cash only).
+May 2019 order is now closed.

 International Student Graduation Reception Booklet Survey We need to gather this information both so that we keep it in our records and so that we can prepare the booklet for the international student graduation reception!
 If you want to see what it looks like, please stop by ISP to read the ones from previous years.

 During your last semester, you only need to take the amount of credits required for you to graduate (i.e. 1 credit if that is all you need).
-However, you must report it to Aaron, Luyen, Kara, or Bruce.
+However, you must report it to Aaron, Kara, or Luyen.

-Make sure to find a time to discuss and notify Aaron, Luyen, or Kara of your post-graduation plans.
+Make sure to find a time to discuss and notify Aaron, Kara, or Luyen of your post-graduation plans.
 The three possible courses of action are:

 - Applying for an OPT and seeking employment in the U.S